 |Prerequisite||Virtual machines (IaaS)|

 |Operating system||SLES 12 HPC image from the Azure Marketplace|

 Within a single cloud service or availability set, the A8 and A9 instances can access the RDMA network in Azure for running MPI applications that use the Microsoft Network Direct interface to communicate between instances.
 The A10 and A11 instances do not include access to the RDMA network.

 See the following table for prerequisites for MPI applications to access the RDMA network in virtual machine (IaaS) and cloud service (PaaS) deployments of the A8 or A9 instances.
-For typical deployment scenarios, see A8 and A9 compute intensive instances: Quick start with HPC Pack.
+For typical deployment scenarios, see Set up a Windows RDMA cluster with HPC Pack to run MPI applications.

 |Prerequisite||Virtual machines (IaaS)||Cloud services (PaaS)|

 |Operating system||Windows Server 2012 R2 or Windows Server 2012||Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2 Guest OS family|

 |MPI||MS-MPI 2012 R2 or later, either stand-alone or installed via HPC Pack 2012 R2 or later |

 |MS-MPI 2012 R2 or later, installed via HPC Pack 2012 R2 or later |